North Pole Cruise On A Luxury Icebreaker

 4

-Traverse the Entire Arctic and Visit 2 North Poles
+Cross the Arctic and Visit 2 North Poles

-For true explorers, a new itinerary offers the possibility to traverse the entire Arctic Ocean and visit both the magnetic and Geographical North Pole.
-This epic voyage sails from Nome in Alaska through the pack ice to the North Pole and then onto Longyearbyen in Svalbard.
+For the ultimate explorer, a new itinerary allows you to cross the Arctic Ocean and visit the magnetic and Geographical North Pole.
+This ultimate voyage sails from Nome in Alaska through the pack ice to the North Pole and then onto Longyearbyen in Svalbard.

 5

-A part of the North Pole cruise experience is the icebreaker the voyage takes place on.
-Picture fine dining, well-appointed cabins with epic views, an on-deck hot pool, a wellness centre, not to mention a highly experienced guide team.
+Part of the North Pole cruise experience is the icebreaker on which the voyage takes place.
+Fine dining, comfortable cabins with great views, an on-deck hot pool, a wellness centre and a highly experienced guide team.

 What To See On A North Pole Cruise